Forced into an early save from Shaun Maloney which he dealt with well, and was unable to do anything about Boyce's inventive goal.

-Looked less error prone than Boyce, but the reliable center back sometimes struggled with the aerial threat of Michu, who eventually made him pay with a well-taken header at the near post.
+Looked less error prone than Boyce, but the reliable centre-back sometimes struggled with the aerial threat of Michu, who eventually made him pay with a well-taken header at the near post.

 Will be massively disappointed to have been beaten so easily by Routledge for Swansea's opener.

-Quiet display in the center of the park, although his scuffed effort led to Boyce grabbing a quick response for the Latics after Swansea sped out into a 2-0 lead.
+Quiet display in the centre of the park, although his scuffed effort led to Boyce grabbing a quick response for the Latics after Swansea sped out into a 2-0 lead.